 You need to register for RACER before you can start using it.

-Always search the library catalogue for the title of the book or journal you want before requesting material from RACER.
+Always search Omni for the title of the book or journal you want before requesting material from RACER.
 Requests for material available or accessible in electronic format at Carleton will be cancelled.